 The Freedom of Information Act is a federal law that establishes the public's right to request existing records from federal government agencies.
 Requests are only for agency "records."
 The agency is not required to create documents in response to a request.

-FOIA requests applicable to the Norfolk District should be made in writing.
+FOIA requests applicable to Norfolk District should be made in writing.

-Requests must state a willingness to pay the applicable fees and must describe the documents requested in sufficient detail to allow the FOIA Office to locate them with a reasonable amount of effort.
-In making a request you should be as specific as possible with regard to names, titles, dates, places, events, subjects, recipients, type of document, the offices likely to maintain the documents, etc.
+Requests must state a willingness to pay the applicable fees and describe the documents requested in sufficient detail to allow the FOIA Office to locate them with a reasonable amount of effort.
+In making a request, you should be as specific as possible with regard to names, titles, dates, places, events, subjects, recipients, type of document, offices likely to maintain the documents and other details.

 A FOIA request can be made for any agency document.
-This does not mean, however, that all documents will be disclosed.
-There are statutory exemptions that authorize the withholding of information of a sensitive nature.
-Additionally, you should be aware that the FOIA does not require FOIA Offices to do research for you, to analyze data, to answer written questions, or to create records in order to respond to a request.
+However, this does not mean all documents will be disclosed.
+There are statutory exemptions that authorize withholding information of a sensitive nature.
+In addition, you should be aware the law does not require FOIA offices to do research for you, analyze data, answer written questions or create records in order to respond to a request.

-When a FOIA Office receives your FOIA request, it will ordinarily send you a letter acknowledging the request.
-If you do not provide the necessary information, the Office will advise you of what additional information is required before further processing your request.
+When a FOIA Office receives your request, it will ordinarily send you an acknowledgment letter.
+If you do not provide the necessary information, the office will advise you of additional information required before further processing your request.

-In order to protect your privacy as well as the privacy of others, whenever you request information about yourself you will be asked to provide either a notarized statement or a statement signed under penalty of perjury stating that you are the person that you say you are
+In order to protect your privacy and the privacy of others, when you request information about yourself, you will be asked to provide a notarized statement or statement signed under penalty of perjury validating proper identification.

-Q. How can I get more Information of FOIA?
+Q. How can I get more information about FOIA?